Professor Shalom Chinedu

 32. Chinedu, S.N., Okochi V.I., Smith H.A., and Omidiji O. (2005).
 Scheme for Bioconversion of Cellulosic Biomass into Valuable Products.
 Nigerian Universities Research and Development fair, Abuja, Nigeria.
 December 5-9, 2005.

 33. Chinedu, S. N., Okochi, V. I., Smith, H. A. and Omidiji O. (2005).
 Isolation of Cellulolytic Microfungi: Prospects for Bioconversion of Cellulosic Biomass.
 1st Annual Research Conference & Fair, University of Lagos, October, 2005.
 Book of Abstracts, p 7–8.

 Summary of Profile

-Professor Chinedu is the leader of “Covenant University Public Health and Well-being Research Group (CUPHWERG), an interdisciplinary research cluster, working with local Council authorities to raise the health and living standards of local communities.
+Professor Chinedu is the leader of “Covenant University Public Health and Well-being Research Cluster (CUPHWERC), an interdisciplinary research group, working with local Council authorities to raise the health and living standards of local communities.
 CUPHWERG has, through vibrant, life-applicable research and services in the area of public health and nutrition, impacted communities and assisted local health authorities and PHCs to improve healthcare delivery services to the people.
 The group’s current efforts are targeted at reducing child & maternal mortality, nutritional- & body weight-related health problems, and cosmetic-induced skin diseases.
 The group is also involved in consultative and collaborative activities with several health agencies, food, drug and cosmetic industries.

 Professor Chinedu belongs to several professional bodies and has published several research articles in reputable peer-reviewed journals and presented papers at local and international conferences/symposia.